Shot noise signatures of candidate states for the fractional quantum Hall $\nu = 12/5$ state: Introduction

 \subsection{Shot Noise}

-Shot-noise measurements happen to be one of the most unique and strongest methods of measurement that gave us one of the two most important pieces of information about the system\cite{Dutta2022, Dutta2022_Iso}.
+Shot-noise measurements happen to be one of the most unique and strongest methods of measurement that gave us one of the two most important pieces of information about the system \cite{Dutta2022, Dutta2022_Iso}.
 Shot-noise is one of the direct methods to measure the charge of the carrier, and it can be used to make one of the best, if not the best, electron thermometers.
 In the case of the conventional quantum point contact (QPC), the shot noise is generated by the discrete transition of the carrier \cite{manna2024shot}.
+We quantify the noise at QPC using Fano Factor (FF), which is defined using the time averaged zero frequency noise at the drains,

+where, $ S_{ij} = \langle \delta I_i \delta I_j \rangle$ and $\delta I_i = I_i - \langle I_i \rangle$. $\delta I_i$ represents the variation in current at drain $i$ (refer to \autoref{fig:combinedfigure}), and $S_{ij}$ represents the auto and cross correlations in current at the drains for $i=j$ and $i\ne j$.
+When $i$ and $j$ are equal (to either 1 or 2), we calculate current-current auto-correlation at drain $i$, giving us auto-correlation fano factor.
+When they are not equal, we calculate current-current corss-correlation and the cross-correlation fano factor (In \cref{Table} $F_{ij}$ is shortned to $F_i$ for $i\in\{1,2,c\}$, representing current-current auto-correlation at drains 1 and 2, and current-current corss-correlation betwen drains 1 and 2). $I$ is the current entering the source and $t$ is the fraction of the current making it past the QPC to drain.
+We use the same formula but here $I$ is the current from the source but $t$ is the current exiting to the drain from the interface.
 However, the Johnson-Nyquist noise plays a very important role in our case.
 Specifically, one needs to measure the scaling of the noise with the source potential, giving us the Fano factor, which we will compare.
-The method we will use needs Johnson-Nyquist noise, which was first discussed in this context to understand shot-noise in a QPC plateau \cite{}.
+The method we will use needs Johnson-Nyquist noise, which was first discussed in this context to understand shot-noise in a QPC plateau \cite{Bhattacharyya2019,Bid2010}.
 After the charge and thermal equilibration, if heat propagates parallel to the current (ballistic), no extra Johnson-Nyquist noise will be created.
 On the contrary, if the heat can propagate anti-parallel to the current (anti-ballistic), then that can create extra noise.
 With this information, we can calculate different Fano Factors and compare them for their qualitative behavior to narrow down the phase of the quantum Hall states.